-The notice to terminate tenancy must terminate the tenancy as of the end of the last day of a rental period (typically the last day of a calendar month), and must be served at least the legally required number of days in advance.
+The notice to terminate tenancy must terminate the tenancy as of the end of the last day of a rental period (typically the last day of a calendar month), and must be served at least twenty days in advance (or other applicable minimum period).
 The date of termination is not calculated by adding the required number of days to the date it is served.

 The landlord may not change the locks or call the sheriff at the end of the termination period.
 After the termination date if the tenants still have not vacated, the landlord must go through the same eviction court process as for a notice to pay rent or vacate and/or notice to comply or vacate.